Author and Job Role: Molly Slominski, Partnerships and Community Safety Officer

 Protective Marking: Official

 For 2023/24 the Police and Crime Commissioner has made available £383,000 of funding to the Community Safety Fund to ensure continued support to local community, voluntary and faith organisations.
-The Police and Crime Commissioner also made available £275,000 for the Children and Young People’s Fund which is a dedicated resource to support activities and groups who work with children and young people across Surrey stay safe.

-Applications for the Children & Young People’s Fund
+Applications for the Community Safety Fund

-Police and Crime Commissioner Approval
+Police and Crime Commissioner approval

 I approve the recommendation(s):